 Own a piece of a company's future

-- Growth that may keep you ahead of inflation
+- While stocks fluctuate, growth may help you keep ahead of inflation

 - Potentially generate income with dividends